 A strawberry rhubarb dessert made with fresh garden rhubarb and strawberry gelatin.
 Serve this classic family favorite dessert for any summer celebration.
-You can also find more vintage dessert recipes here.

 Every time I make this recipe, my husband and son can’t wait for it to come out of the oven.
 You could just become the star baker in the house with this yummy dessert.